alexyuly/ViewScript-Runtime/README.md

 - ☑️ Preview and test your app without compiling or refreshing.
 - ☑️ Build and deploy production-ready HTML, CSS, and JavaScript.

-## Explorer
+## Explorer 🧑‍🚀

-The explorer shows your open files, plus a summary of the elements within each one.
+Explorer shows your open files, plus a summary of the elements within each one.

 Select `File -> New...` to create a new file, add it to Explorer, and select it.